-All information not required to be kept in the student permanent record shall be stored in the student temporary record and must include:
+All information not required to be kept in the student permanent record kept in the student temporary record and must include:

-- Scores received on the State assessment tests administered in the elementary grades - Information regarding serious disciplinary infractions, specifically those involving drugs, weapons, or bodily harm to another, that resulted in expulsion, suspension, or the imposition of punishment or sanction - Any final finding report received from a Child Protective Service Unit provided to the school under the Abused and Neglected Child Reporting Act; no report other than what is required under Section 8.6 of that Act shall be placed in the student record - 4.
-Completed home language survey - 5.
-Record of the release of temporary record information that includes the same information as listed above for the record of release of permanent records - 6.
-Health-related information, defined by the Illinois State Board of Education as "current documentation of a student's health information, not otherwise governed by the Mental Health and Developmental Disabilities Confidentiality Act or other privacy laws, which includes identifying information, health history, results of mandated testing and screenings, medication dispensation records and logs (e.g.

-- glucose readings), long-term medications administered during school hours, and other health-related information that is relevant to school participation, (e.g. nursing services plan, failed screenings, yearly sports physical exams, interim health histories for sports)" - 7.
+- 1. Record of release of temporary record information that includes the same information as listed above for the record of release of permanent records. - 2.
+Scores received on the State assessment tests administered in the elementary grade levels (that is, kindergarten through grade 8). - 3.
+Completed home language survey. - 4.
+Information regarding serious disciplinary infractions (that is, those involving drugs, weapons, or bodily harm to another) that resulted in expulsion, suspension, or the imposition of punishment or sanction. - Any final finding report received from a Child Protective Service Unit provided to the school under the Abused and Neglected Child Reporting Act; no report other than what is required under Section 8.6 of that Act shall be placed in the student record. - 6.
+Health-related information, defined by the Illinois State Board of Education as "current documentation of a students' health information, not otherwise governed by the Mental Health and Developmental Disabilities Confidentiality Act or other privacy laws, which includes identifying information, health history, results of mandated testing and screenings, medication dispensation records and logs (e.g. glucose readings), long-term medications administered during school hours, and other health-related information that is relevant to school participation, (e.g. nursing services plan, failed screenings, yearly sports physical exams, interim health histories for sports)" - 7.
 Accident report, defined by the Illinois State Board of Education as "documentation of any reportable student accident that results in an injury to a student, occurring on the way to or from school or on school grounds, at a school athletic event or when a student is participating in a school program or school-sponsored activity or on a school bus and that is severe enough to cause the student not to be in attendance for one-half day or more or requires medical treatment other than first aid.
-The accident report shall include identifying information, nature of injury, days lost, cause of injury, location of accident, medical treatment given to the student at the time of the accident, or whether the school nurse has referred the student for a medical evaluation, regardless of whether the parent, guardian or student (if 18 years or older) or an unaccompanied homeless youth ... has followed through on that request." - 8.
-Any documentation of a student's transfer, including records indicating the school or school district to which the student transferred - Completed course substitution form for any student who, when under the age of 18, is enrolled in vocational and technical course as a substitute for a high school or graduation requirement.
+The accident report shall include identifying information, nature of injury, days lost, cause of injury, location of accident, medical treatment given to the student at the time of the accident, or whether the school nurse has referred the student for a medical evaluation, regardless of whether the parent, guardian or student (if 18 years or older) or an unaccompanied homeless youth ... has followed through on that request."

+- 8. Any documentation of a student's transfer, including records indicating the school or school district to which the student transferred. - Completed course substitution form for any student who, when under the age of 18, is enrolled in vocational and technical course as a substitute for a high school or graduation requirement.

-The student temporary record may include:
+The temporary record may include:

 - 1. Family background information - 2.
 Intelligence test scores, group and individual - 3.
-Aptitude test scores - Reports of psychological evaluations, including information on intelligence, personality and academic information obtained through test administration, observation, or interviews - 5.
-Elementary and secondary achievement level test results - Participation in extracurricular activities, including any offices held in schoolsponsored clubs or organizations - 7.
+Aptitude test scores - 4.
+Reports of psychological evaluations, including information on intelligence, personality and academic information obtained through test administration, observation, or interviews - 5.
+Elementary and secondary achievement level test results - 6.
+Participation in extracurricular activities, including any offices held in school-sponsored clubs or organizations - 7.
 Honors and awards received - 8.
-Other disciplinary information - 9.
-Special Education files - Records associated with plans developed under section 504 of the Rehabilitation Act of 1973 - 11.
-Teacher anecdotal records - 12.
-Verified reports or information from non-educational persons, agencies, or organizations of clear relevance to the student's education
+Teacher anecdotal records - 9.
+Other disciplinary information - 10.
+Special education records - Records associated with plans developed under section 504 of the Rehabilitation Act of 1973 - Verified reports or information from non-educational persons, agencies, or organizations of clear relevance to the student's education

-The Family Educational Rights and Privacy Act (FERPA) and the Illinois Student Records Act afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's school records.
+The Family Educational Rights and Privacy Act (FERPA) and the Illinois School Student Records Act (ISSRA) afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's school records.
 They are: